|Nutrition Facts (per serving)|

 |Vitamin C 13mg||64%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Bacon, bell peppers, and sour cream add flavor, color, and interest to this easy corn dish.
 This is a casserole type of dish cooked in the skillet—there's no baking involved.
 The sour cream sauce is thickened with a flour-and-butter roux.

 It's a quick and easy corn dish, an excellent side dish to serve with an everyday meal.
 Some of the crumbled bacon is added to the corn and the rest is sprinkled over the top along with some fresh minced parsley.

-- Pour off bacon grease; melt butter over medium-low heat.
-Add onion and green bell pepper; sauté for 2 minutes; stir in flour and salt.
+Pour off bacon grease; melt butter over medium-low heat.
+Add onion and green bell pepper and then sauté for 2 minutes; stir in flour and salt.
 Gradually add the sour cream.
-Heat until it just begins to bubble, stirring constantly; add corn and heat through; stir in half of the crumbled bacon.
+Heat until it just begins to bubble, stirring constantly.
+Then add corn and heat through; stir in half of the crumbled bacon.

 - Replace the sour cream with 1 cup of light cream or milk.